 - Multiband Control & Ambience Tools

-When I need surgical precision, I switch to the multiband view.
-You get independent control over six frequency bands, each with its own processing amount, bypass, solo, and gain controls.
+When I need more precise control, I use the multiband view.
+It lets you adjust six separate frequency bands, each with its own settings for processing amount, bypass, solo, and gain.

 - Multiple Neural Network Modes Clarity

-VX Pro includes four different neural network options depending on what you’re working with.
-Broad 1 keeps both primary and secondary voices, which works great for group recordings.
-Broad 1 HF preserves high frequencies better, so airy voices and breath details stay intact.
-Broad 2 is more aggressive and handles heavier noise or separates main voices from background chatter.
+VX Pro includes four different neural network modes for different situations.
+Broad 1 keeps both main and secondary voices, which is great for group recordings.
+Broad 1 HF does a better job of keeping high frequencies, so airy voices and breath sounds stay clear.
+Broad 2 is more aggressive and works well for heavy noise or separating main voices from background chatter.

-Instead of using old-school noise gates or static profiles, it was trained on thousands of voice recordings and noise samples, so it knows how to tell the difference between what’s dialogue and what’s junk.
-That means you get cleaner results without manually drawing out problem frequencies or fiddling with threshold settings for ten minutes.
+Unlike traditional noise gates or static profiles, this plugin was trained on thousands of voice recordings and noise samples.
+It can tell the difference between dialogue and unwanted noise, so you get cleaner results without having to manually find problem frequencies or spend time adjusting thresholds.

 - Deep Learning Algorithm for Speech Isolation